waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_7.md

 This trick enables us to call the method `capacity()` before the value was set: it will be set to the default the first time it's accepted.
 As with everything in Ruby please experiment with it in IRB to make sure you understand what's happening.

-The DockingStation now looks like this.
+The DockingStation now looks something like this.

 ````ruby
 # load BikeContainer